|

 hurricanes.gov/graphics_at3.shtml?rainqpf

-SURF: Swells generated by Melissa are expected to spread to
+SURF: Swells generated by Melissa will continue to affect portions

 NEXT ADVISORY